Tonight

 The Big Dipper

 And, of course, Ursa Major the Greater Bear – which contains the Big Dipper asterism – is one of the most famous star patterns.
 At nightfall this month, Cassiopeia shines high in the north while the Dipper lurks low.
-They are always on opposite sides of the North Star.
+In fact, they are always on opposite sides of the North Star.
 From the southern half of the U.S., the Big Dipper is partly or totally beneath the horizon this month in the evening hours.
 North of about 40 degrees north latitude (the latitude of Denver, Colorado, and Beijing, China), the Big Dipper always stays above the horizon (if your horizon is level).
 To see a precise view from your location, try Stellarium Online.

 They circle around Polaris all night